Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

 \begin{definition}[Marginally bounded] For $b>0$, we say that $\mu$ is $b$-marginally bounded if for all pinnings $\tau\in\Pinning$, for all $v\in V$, all $s\in\{0,1\}$, then the following holds:

 \end{definition}

-\begin{theorem}[\cite{CLV21}] Suppose there exist constants $\eta>0$ and $b>0$ such that the system is $\eta$-spectrally independent and $b$-marginally bounded.
-Then for all constant $\Delta\geq 2$, for any $n$-vertex graph $G=(V,E)$ of maximum degree $\Delta$, the mixing time of the Glauber dynamics satisfies:
+\begin{theorem}[\cite{CLV21}] For all constant $\Delta\geq 2$, for any $n$-vertex graph $G=(V,E)$ of maximum degree $\Delta$ and fugacity $\lambda > 0$, if the hard-core model on $G$ is $\eta$-spectrally independent and $b$-marginally bounded for constants $\eta,b>0$, then the mixing time of the Glauber dynamics satisfies: